0x42697262/obsidian_files/Notes/020 Studies/CMSC 125 Problem Set 1.md

 ----

 1) An extreme method of spooling, known as staging a tape, is to read the entire contents of a magnetic tape onto disk before using it.
 Discuss the main advantages of such a scheme.
+Magnetic tapes are slow, unreliable, and serial.
+Unlike disks which is faster, more reliable, can processes jobs in parallel, and has better data management than magnetic tapes.
+That is because magnetic tapes takes longer time to locate and retrieve data because its sequential unlike disks which is a random-access device.
+Magnetic tapes are much more prone to errors and data loss unlike disks.
+Also, disks can process in parallel as there is no need for I/O when data is being processed.
+So, many jobs can access the data simultaneously.
+And disk can also have features such as searching and sorting unlike magnetic tapes.
+Which is why staging a tape onto a disk is much better and simpler.

+Although it has issues with higher startup time and lots of storage space required.

 2) What is the main advantage of multiprogramming?